heineman/LearningAlgorithms/README.md

 ## Documentation

-The code documentation style follows the NumPy/SciPy Docstrings style.
+The code documentation style follows standard Python documentation style.
 The supporting scripts (i.e., `book.py`, `timing.py`, `test.py`) typically have no documentation.

-Within each `book.py` file, the output from sample runs is included within the top-level documentation for the script.
+Sample output for all executions is provided in doc folder.

 ## Resources